Spurious Correlation-Aware Embedding Regularization for Worst-Group Robustness: Related Works

 \subsection{Subpopulation Shift}

-Machine learning models degrade under subpopulation shift, where test subpopulation distributions differ from training data~\citep{yang2023change}.
+Machine learning models degrade under subpopulation shift, where the test subpopulation distributions differ from those in the training data~\citep{yang2023change}.
 ERM's focus on average training loss makes models susceptible to spurious correlations~\citep{vapnik2013nature,izmailov2022feature}.
-To address this issue, several approaches have been proposed which can be broadly categorized as sample reweighting and data augmentation strategies.
+To address this issue, various methods have been suggested, which can be broadly categorized as sample reweighting and data augmentation strategies.
 GroupDRO~\citep{sagawadistributionally} reduces worst-group error by dynamically upweighting samples from groups with higher loss.
 LfF~\citep{bahng2020learning} employs a two-stage approach that first detects spurious correlations by training a biased model and then debiases a second model by reweighting the loss gradient.
 GIC~\citep{han2024improving} improves the accuracy of group inference by leveraging spurious attribute associations.
-For data augmentation, LISA~\citep{yao2022improving} enhances robustness by interpolating between subpopulation samples to encourage invariant representations, while PDE~\citep{deng2023robust} gradually expands the training set, allowing models to first learn core features before incorporating more diverse samples.
+For data augmentation, LISA~\citep{yao2022improving} enhances robustness by interpolating between subpopulation samples to encourage invariant representations.
+Similarly, PDE~\citep{deng2023robust} gradually expands the training set, allowing models to first learn core features before incorporating more diverse samples.
 While prior research focuses primarily on sample reweighting or data augmentation, we propose SCER to directly regularize the embedding space and reduce reliance on spurious features.
-By explicitly penalizing dependence on spurious cues at the representation level, SCER significantly improves robustness across various distribution shift benchmarks.
+By explicitly penalizing reliance on spurious cues at the representation level, SCER significantly improves robustness across various distribution shift benchmarks.